Characterizations of infinite circle patterns and convex polyhedra in hyperbolic 3-space: The rigidity of RCPs

 \end{lem}

 \begin{proof} Without loss of generality, assume that $c_i$ lies at the origin in $\mathbb{C}$.
-Let $o_i,o_j$ and $o_k$ be the euclidean centers of $C_i,C_j$ and $C_k$.
+Let $o_i,o_j$ and $o_k$ be the Euclidean centers of $C_i,C_j$ and $C_k$.
 Then the angle $\vartheta_i$ in hyperbolic geometry coincides with the Euclidean angle $\angle o_j o_i o_k$, as shown in Figure~\ref{hyperbolic_three_config}.
-From Lemma \ref{dgdr}, we know when $g_i$ is fixed,
+From Lemma \ref{dgdr}, we know if $g_i$ is fixed, then

 Since for $C_i$, we have $\rho_i = 2\operatorname{arctanh}(r_i)$ by elementary hyperbolic geometry.
 From~\eqref{g_if}, we also have $d g_i / d r_i < 0$ when $g_j, g_k$ are fixed.
 Thus, the desired inequalities follow directly from Lemma~\ref{vari}. \end{proof}